.Home / New to Reiki / Experienced / Miscellaneous / Training / Contact

 .

-Komyo Reiki Kai is a Reiki system I learned in 2002 from Japanese Buddhist monk Hyakuten Inamoto-sensei.
+Komyo Reiki Kai (now called Komyo Reiki Do) is a Reiki system I learned in 2002 from Japanese Buddhist lay monk Hyakuten Inamoto-sensei.

-It is based on the teachings of Dr. Chuujiro Hayashi as learned by his student Mrs. Chiyoku Yamaguchi in 1938 to 1940 (she passed away August 20, 2003 at the age of 83).
-But it also adds in concepts from Western Reiki and from Gendai Reiki Ho.
+It is based on some of the teachings of Mr. Chuujiro Hayashi as learned and remembered by his Okuden student Mrs. Chiyoku Yamaguchi in 1938 to 1940 (she passed away August 20, 2003 at t`he age of 83).
+But it also adds in concepts from Takata style Reiki and from Gendai Reiki Ho.

-Mrs. Yamaguchi studied to Okuden level with Dr. Hayashi during his semi-annual visits to her village.
-She completed Shinpiden (and Shihan) through another Hayashi Shinpiden in her village, her uncle Wasaburo Sugano, but she did not teach formally until much later in her life.
+Mrs. Yamaguchi studied to Okuden level with Mr. Hayashi during his semi-annual visits to her village.
+She learned to teach through another Hayashi Shinpiden from her village, her uncle Wasaburo Sugano, but she did not teach formally until much later in her life.
 In 2000, Hiroshi Doi-sensei met with Yamaguchi-sensei.
 Doi-sensei's translator, Miyuki Iwasaki, told me what happened:

 "Doi-sensei recently learned Reiki from a master (Ms. Yamaguchi) who was a student of Chujiro Hayashi.
 Doi-sensei was allowed to teach Reiki by Ms. Yamaguchi, but that is not called as "Shinpi-den" because there is a possibility that Hayashi-sensei did not use the name of "Shinpi-den".
 Ms. Yamaguchi says that she was allowed to teach by Hayashi-sensei, but she did not get so called "Shinpi-den". "